lit/lit.dev/packages/lit-dev-content/site/docs/v3/releases/upgrade.md

 In Lit 3.0 there are three supported ways to use our decorators:

-1. With the TypeScript `experimentalDecorators` flag and properties without the `accessor` keyword.
+1. With the TypeScript `experimentalDecorators` flag, and no `accessor` keyword.
 This is backwards compatible with Lit 2.
 2. With the TypeScript `experimentalDecorators` flag and using the `accessor` keyword.
 This aids migration to standard decorators.
 [Code can add the `accessor` keyword one decorator at a time to migrate gradually](#standard-decorator-migration).
 3. As standard decorators, which need the `accessor` keyword, and TypeScript 5.2 (without the `experimentalDecorators` flag), or Babel 7.23.0.